dustinlyons/nixos-config/README.md

 ```

 ### 5. Apply your current user info
-Run this Nix app to replace stub values with your system properties, username, full name, and email.
+Run this Nix command to replace stub values with your system properties, username, full name, and email.
 > Email is only used in the `git` configuration.
 ```sh
 nix run .#apply